romeelk/cloudpolicy/Readme.md

 By leveraging this tool via code and CI/CD practises security engineers/consultants, development teams and DevOps engineers can ensure security and governance are not an afterthought.

 ## Next steps and my take on it

 That was a pretty basic example of Cloud Custodian.
-Personally I prefer YAML syntax to JSON.
+Personally, I prefer YAML syntax to JSON.
 For me JSON is very machine oriented and the nesting becomes a real headache to understand.
 With YAML the definition is more human readable.

 To really make this repeatable and automated the CI/CD pipeline is a must.
-For me this is where policy engine tools become really useful.
+For me this is where policy engine tools become useful.
 Organisations want to bake into their cloud environment lifecycle effective governance and security instead of waiting for a manual gate (security team fails app) to fail just before an application goes into production.